Image for The Great

 ABOUT THE MODERATOR

-Alexandra Lieben is the Deputy Director of the Ronald W. Burkle Center for International Relations and an affiliated faculty member of the Promise Institute for Human Rights at the UCLA School of Law.
+Alexandra Lieben is the Deputy Director of the UCLA Burkle Center for International Relations and an affiliated faculty member of the Promise Institute for Human Rights at the UCLA School of Law.
 A certified mediator, she teaches constructive communication, alternative dispute resolution, public dialogue, cultural competency, international conflict resolution, and community and economic development to undergraduate and graduate students at UCLA.

 Sponsor(s): Burkle Center for International Relations, UCLA Luskin School of Public Affairs, Department of Political Science, Thomas Mann House, Los Angeles